 International Youth Day History

-In 2009, the UN Economic and Social Council further expanded each of the 15 youth priority areas by developing goals and targets for monitoring youth progress, an expansion that now serves as the basis for International Youth Day's annual theme.
-Each year, the theme is selected based upon immediate and relevant issues that youth are facing today.
+In 2009, the UN Economic and Social Council expanded its 15 youth priority areas by developing goals and targets for monitoring youth progress.
+This expansion led to the creation of an annual theme for International Youth Day.
+Each year a theme is selected based upon relevant issues that youth are facing.

-In the News and Trending for International Youth DayUpdated International Youth Day: Dakuku tasks government on greater roles, more investments
+In the News and Trending for International Youth DayUpdated Linet Toto: Joy Doreen Biira Celebrates Bomet Woman Rep-Elect on International Youth Day

 International Youth Day Facts & Quotes